-The Gershman Y can trace its origins back to the Young Men’s Hebrew Association (YMHA), originally formed in 1875 to serve as a cultural, educational and social meeting place for the Jewish community.
-In 1924, the YMHA merged with the Young Women’s Hebrew Society and moved to Broad and Pine Streets as the YM and YWHA.
-The Y, as it was called throughout the community, quickly became the destination for experiencing a rich array of arts, cultural, education, and social programs.
+The Gershman Y traces its origins back to the Young Men’s Hebrew Association (YMHA), originally formed in 1875 to serve as a cultural, educational, and social meeting place for Greater Philadelphia’s Jewish community.
+In 1924, the YMHA merged with the Young Women’s Hebrew Society and moved to the corner of Broad and Pine Streets, as the YM & YWHA.
+The Y, as it was called throughout the community, quickly became the destination for experiencing a rich array of arts, cultural, educational, and social programs.
 In addition, the Y offered a health and fitness center, complete with an Olympic size pool, an accredited nursery school, and its own congregation.

-The year 2000 began a decade of transition for the Gershman Y. The building ownership was transferred to the University of the Arts and the fitness center, pool, and nursery school closed.
-This enabled the Y to fully concentrate its focus on its cultural offerings.
-In 2008, the Jewish Community Centers of Greater Philadelphia (JCC’s), of which The Gershman Y had been a constituent site, elected to undergo a decentralization process, allowing each site to exclusively pursue its own mission.
-In September 2009, the decentralization was complete and The Gershman Y became an independent organization.
+The year 2000 began a decade of transition for the Gershman Y. The building ownership was transferred to the University of the Arts, and the fitness center, pool, and nursery school closed.
+This enabled the Y to fully concentrate its focus on its arts and cultural offerings.
+In 2008, the Jewish Community Centers of Greater Philadelphia (JCCs), of which The Gershman Y had been a constituent site, elected to undergo a decentralization process, allowing each site to exclusively pursue its own mission.
+In September 2009, the decentralization was complete and the Gershman Y became an independent organization.

-Based on this long and rich tradition, The Gershman Y has grown and thrived as a home for secular Jewish arts, culture, and dialogue.
-The Gershman Y offers three areas of programming: the Philadelphia Jewish Film Festival (PJFF) and shorter film series; changing exhibitions in the Y’s Galleries; and programs and events around arts, culture, holiday celebrations, and current topics of interest.
+Based on this long and rich tradition, the Gershman Y has grown and thrived as a home for secular Jewish arts, culture, and dialogue.
+The Gershman Y offers three areas of programming: the Philadelphia Jewish Film Festival (PJFF) and shorter film series, currently in their 37th season; changing art exhibitions in the Y’s Open Lens Gallery and Gershman Gallery; and a wide variety of programs and events around arts, culture, holiday celebrations, and current topics of interest.